-If my company is willing to give me money for being healthy, I am run after those savings like a tasty, yet meaty, treat.
+If my company is willing to give me money for being healthy, I’m going to run after those savings like a tasty, yet meaty, treat.

 It’s a great way to fatten up my savings and investment contributions, if I have a job lined up.
 If I don’t have a job lined up, it goes straight to savings to guard against lean times.

 I take full advantage of quitting by squeezing in an unpaid holiday.
 Usually, the last two weeks of a job are a whirlwind of training and wrapping up projects.
-By the end, I am ready for a break.
-When I have a long weekend, I can change my pace from teaching to learning.
+By the end, I’m ready for a break.
+When I have a long weekend to rest and recharge, I can change my pace from teaching to learning.

 The first day, heck the first week, of any new job is hectic and overwhelming.
 I ease myself into the chaos by getting extra sleep, relaxing, and relishing this opportunity.

-This small window before the position starts is a way to enjoy everything the job could be.
-I could meet my future best friend or work for my perfect boss or find a forever job.
+The small window before the position starts is a way to enjoy everything the job could be.
+I could meet my future bff or work for a perfect boss or find a forever job.
 All of that is a sharp possibility.